gauravhegade/RVCE-CSE-6th-Semester-CDLab-Programs/README.md

 ## Compilation Steps

+#### Prerequisites
+1. Ensure that `#include "lex.yy.c"` is added to your YACC program, and `#include "y.tab.h"` is added to your LEX program.
+2. Ensure that `%option noyywrap` is added to all LEX programs.

 ### For YACC Programs

-0. Ensure that `#include "lex.yy.c"` is added to your YACC program, and `#include "y.tab.h"` is added to your LEX program.
-Then follow the steps below:

 1. Compile the YACC program:
    ```bash
    $ yacc <filename>.y -d